PatrickBaus/SCAN2000/doc/README.md

 ```

 ### Running the Script
-The plot script can now be executed using the following commands
+The plot script can now be executed using the following commands run inside the [doc/plots/](plots/) directory
 ```bash
 source env/bin/activate
 ./plotter.py <plot_file>